-Greg Wilbur, Dean of the College
+Greg Wilbur, President and Dean of the College

-Gregory Wilbur is Dean of the College, permanent Trustee and Senior Fellow at New College Franklin.
+Gregory Wilbur is President and Dean of the College, permanent Trustee and Senior Fellow at New College Franklin.
 Mr. Wilbur received a B.A. in Music with a minor in English followed by a M.M. in Composition, both from the University of Alabama.

 In addition to his role at New College Franklin, Mr. Wilbur is the Chief Musician of Cornerstone Presbyterian Church (PCA) and is the author of three books, numerous articles and speaks regularly on the arts, worship, and education.
 He contributes regularly on The Christward Collective and the CiRCE Institute Blog.
 Mr. Wilbur has composed award-winning works for choir, orchestra, film, and corporate worship as well as commissions.
 He recently released his third CD of congregational hymns called Rise and Worship: New Reformation Hymns.